nguyenyou/scalawind/README.md

 To use classes which start with negative values like `-left-1`, just replace `-` with `_` underscore.
 In this case, you can type: `tw._left_1`

+### Percentage value

+For utilities like `w-1/2`, we have to replace the `/` backward slash character with the `$` dollar sign character because the `/` backward slash character is invalid for method name.

 ## Modifiers